Black British people: Street conflicts and policing

+Surveillance of black populations

+In the 1950s the British government became concerned about radicalisation within black immigrant communities, and began measures to surveil them at large.
+For example, in Sheffield, police constables were authorised to "Observe, visit, and report" on the city's black community, with authorisation for the creation of a card index of details such as address and place of employment of the city's then 534 residents.

+Documents from the National Archives show that practices continued into the 1960s, with Manchester police creating reports on immigrant communities' "intermixing, miscegenation and illegitimacy", listing numbers of children by race.

 Early 21st century

 In 2011, following the shooting of a mixed-race man, Mark Duggan, by police in Tottenham, a protest was held at the local police station.
 The protest ended with an outbreak of fighting between local youths and police officers leading to widespread disturbances across English cities.

 Some analysts claimed that black people were disproportionally represented in the 2011 England riots.
 Research suggests that race relations in Britain deteriorated in the period following the riots and that prejudice towards ethnic minorities increased.
 Groups such as the EDL and the BNP were said to be exploiting the situation.
 Racial tensions between blacks and Asians in Birmingham increased after the deaths of three Asian men at the hands of a black youth.

 In a Newsnight discussion on 12 August 2011, historian David Starkey blamed black gangster and rap culture, saying that it had influenced youths of all races.
-Figures showed that 46 per cent of people brought before a courtroom for arrests related to the 2011 riots were black.
+Figures showed that 46 percent of people brought before a courtroom for arrests related to the 2011 riots were black.